anetastankovska/FINKI-Design_Patterns/Structural_Patterns/README.md

 #### **TextDecorator**
 - Adds custom text to the greeting card.
+- Properties:
+  - `_additionalText` - Additional text of the card.
 - Methods:
   - `Render()`: Appends the additional text to the card content.

 #### **ImageDecorator**
 - Adds an image to the greeting card.
+- Properties:
+  - `_imageUrl` - Url of the card image.
 - Methods:
   - `Render()`: Appends an image URL to the card content.

 #### **AnimationDecorator**
 - Adds an animation to the greeting card.
+- Properties:
+  - `_animationUrl` - Url of the card image.
 - Methods:
   - `Render()`: Appends an animation URL to the card content.

 #### **GreetingCardService**
 - Manages sending greeting cards to recipients.
 - Methods:
+  - `Start() - Mehod for bulding the greeting card.
   - `SendGreetingCard(IGreetingCard card, List<Recipient> recipients)`: Sends the card to all specified recipients.

 ---